-Film Programme Manager
+Film Programme Manager (currently on maternity leave)

 Jemma runs the refreshed British Council shorts support offer and administers the Travel Grant Fund as well as new EU Film Festival offer globally.
-As a new recruit, she is in awe of her colleagues' ambitious film programmes and is busy plotting her own.
+As a newish recruit, she is in awe of her colleagues' ambitious film programmes and is busy plotting her own.
 She continues as programme adviser for BFI London Film Festival, with a special sweet spot for unhinged women on screen and she is the founder of I am Dora, a publication and screening series exploring how women relate to one another through cinema through which she regularly programmes film events and discussions in London.